dpayne/cli-visualizer/README.md

     visualizer.spectrum.reversed=false

     #Sets the audio sources to use.
 Currently available ones are "mpd" and "alsa"Sets the audio sources to use.
-    #Currently available ones are "mpd" and "alsa".
+    #Currently available ones are "mpd", "pulse", and "alsa".
 Defaults to "mpd".
     audio.sources=pulse

     ##vis tries to find the correct pulseaudio sink, however this will not work on all systems.